-As much as I am really quite terrible and inexperienced when it comes to most things camping, I’ve always been pretty good about choosing my camping buddies (just like some people are really good at choosing roofing contractors).
-Granted, one time I was totally separated from my camping-mates, but it was at a festival, and there was no cell phone reception (because apparently no one thinks about boosting the cell phone tower signal when the population of a town is boosted by 50 000 people), so it didn’t really have anything to do with the camping or the choice of companions, per se, rather the nature of the festival.
-Anyway.
-You’ve got to be sure you’ve got the right people with you when you camp, no matter where you are.
+As much as I am really quite terrible and inexperienced when it comes to most things camping, I’ve always been pretty good about choosing my camping buddies.
+Just like some people are really good at finding Wichita KS Towing Services if their car breaks down in the middle of nowhere.
+Granted, one time I was totally separated from my camping-mates, but it was at a festival, and there was no cell phone reception because apparently no one thinks about boosting the cell phone tower signal when the population of a town is boosted by 50 000 people.
+So it didn’t really have anything to do with the camping or the choice of companions, per se, rather the nature of the festival.
+Anyway, you’ve got to be sure you’ve got the right people with you when you camp, no matter where you are.

 For me, especially, I need to make sure I go camping with someone who knows what they’re doing.
 If I went with other novices, it would be bad news bears.
 I need someone who’s been around tent pegs and tiny grills and canoes and campfires to have any hope of surviving my experience.
 Preferably, I’d be with an experienced camper who has experience dealing with inexperienced campers.
 Does that make sense?
 I just mean that I would like to be with someone who I know has the patience to teach a completely useless person (read: me) how to do things without getting frustrated and grumpy.
 Because that would be unpleasant.